 The Crown Dependencies - i.e. the Isle of Man and the Channel Islands

 British Overseas Territories

-The majority of these have populations that are overwhelmingly white European and one of the central policy objectives of the AU would be to maintain the overall white racial identity of the Union and the Euro-ethnic identities of the individual Union States.
+The majority of these have populations that are overwhelmingly white European - specifically of British descent - and one of the central policy objectives of the AU would be to maintain the overall white racial identity of the Union and the Euro-ethnic identities of the individual Union States.